 How To Grow Microgreens Guide

-Want to learn how to grow microgreens INSIDE YOUR HOME to kick-off 2021 with a healthy eats attitude?
+Want to learn how to grow microgreens INSIDE YOUR HOME?
 I have a guide for you!

 Supplementing your regular grocery spending by growing microgreens can contribute to healthier vitamin levels and more nutrition in your diet.
 You could also grow microgreens and donate to local food pantries or to your neighbors in order to help your community with food security as well.

-My favorite microgreens to grow, based on how absolutely easy they are to start, are broccoli, radish, or sunflower microgreens.
+My favorite mini super heroes to grow, based on how absolutely easy they are to start, are broccoli, radish, or sunflower microgreens.
 All you need to get started is a sunny window, some seeds, a growing tray, and my book to guide you.

 Right now you can get my How to Grow Microgreens e-Book which will teach you the basics for growing microgreens INSIDE YOUR HOME this winter season when you sign up for The Wellness Garden Good Health Club – my monthly membership club which is built to provide you with exclusive classes, videos, guidance, and friendship in order to help you eat healthier, reduce chronic inflammation, exercise regularly, lose weight, or simply feel better every day.